Social Icons

 Directed by Adam Randall

-Rape is not an issue someone should take likely.
-This movie using it as the main angle to which the whole film develops, did not sit well with me.
-In the idea of making a revenge film about a boy who got shot in the head and turned to some kind of mutant, the makers of this film decided to localize his view.
-He lives in the dark path of gang filled London, and his actions are similar to that of someone whose view are limited to his surroundings.
-That is an A+ to the concept, but the execution is a D.
+Rape is not an issue anyone should take lightly.
+This movie uses it as the main angle for the entire plot, and that didn’t sit well with me.
+While the idea of a revenge film about a boy who gets shot in the head and turns into a kind of mutant is intriguing, the execution falls flat.
+The film localizes his perspective—he lives in the dark, gang-filled streets of London, and his actions reflect the limited worldview of someone shaped by his surroundings.
+That’s an A+ for concept, but a D for execution.

 The movie is based on a book of the same name by Kevin Brooks.
-Our hero (Bill Milner) goes to school with the lady of his dreams Lucy (Maisie Williams).
-He is head over heels for her and one day she tells him to come over to give him some tutoring.
-On his way to her place, he witnesses some men coming out of her apartment (apparently after raping Lucy).
-He picks his phone and starts dialing the cops when he gets shot in the head.
-Pieces of the phone CPU gets into his head and fuses with his brain.
-Now he has developed some extraordinary skills, and the movie is hell bent on him trying to get revenge on what was done to Lucy.
+Our hero, Tom (Bill Milner), goes to school with Lucy (Maisie Williams), the girl of his dreams.
+He’s head over heels for her, and one day she asks him to come over for tutoring.
+On his way to her place, he sees some men leaving her apartment—apparently after raping her.
+He picks up his phone to call the cops but gets shot in the head.
+Pieces of the phone’s CPU fuse with his brain, giving him extraordinary abilities.
+The rest of the movie focuses on his quest for revenge against the men who hurt Lucy.

-The acting in this movie may have been well done, but the story was too easy and the plot was just another superhero movie missing the mark.
+The acting in iBoy might have been decent, but the story was too simplistic, and the plot felt like another superhero movie that missed the mark.

 0 comments: